uzilla/runthen.js/README.md

 .done();
 ```

-## Runthen.prototype.catch
+## Waiter.prototype.catch

-A Runthen instance can only have one `.catch`, which
+A Waiter instance can only have one `.catch`, which
-will run when the Runthen-chains broken by an error.
+will run when the Waiter-chains broken by an error.

-By the way, you can also break a Runthen-chains via
+By the way, you can also break a Waiter-chains via
 just use a `throw new Error`.
 Its easy right?

-**NOTE**: Even you doesn't catch the error, the Runthen-system
+**NOTE**: Even you doesn't catch the error, the Waiter-system
 will also catch it and not throw it up.
 So a good way to debug
 you should manually write a `.catch` callback to handle the error.

-## Runthen.resolve
+## Waiter.resolve

-Same as `Promise.resolve`, which will returns a new instance of Runthen,
+Same as `Promise.resolve`, which will returns a new instance of Waiter,
 the instance has been resolved, it can simply to registers new callbacks.